 The word “privilege” has a special meaning when used in legal terms.
 Privileged relationships are those that the law protects by ensuring that one party cannot be forced to testify against the other in legal proceedings.
 While in most cases, a person asked to testify in a court case cannot legally refuse — and may face criminal charges if they do so — the courts recognize privacy privileges in several types of relationships including those between:

 If you’ve been asked to testify against a spouse in Arizona, you can decline without fear of legal repercussions.
 In fact, the state requires consent from the other spouse should you wish to testify in their civil or criminal case.
-You can speak to a Phoenix criminal defense attorney for more information about spousal privilege.
+You can speak to a criminal defense attorney in Phoenix for more information about spousal privilege.

 For common-law spouses, the court requires proof of common-law marital status through documents such as joint housing evidence and witness statements to prove the spousal relationship in order for the privilege to apply.

 Anti-Marital Fact Privilege exists when a couple is legally wed in Arizona.
 It allows one spouse involved in a civil or criminal proceeding to prevent the other spouse from testifying against them.
 This law completely bars a spouse from testifying if the other spouse objects.
 This includes any testimony, whether damaging or not.
 It spells out that a husband cannot face examination against a wife and a wife can’t be forced to face examination when her husband is undergoing civil or criminal proceedings.
 Testifying requires consent from one party to the other.